mozilla-services/heka-docs/source/architecture/index.rst

 A **decoder** may be used if the result from an input is not a message.
 The decoder can then translate the data from the input into a message.
 Some inputs may skip the decoding process.
+Hekad uses an internal process that determines the appropriate decoder and can have a default decoder specified.

 A **message** may correspond to an event or line of data from a log file or a statsd style timer/gauge/counter.
 Messages are created either by a